 Following the technique in Drineas et al.~\cite{drineas2011faster}, we split the proof into two parts.
 In \cref{sec:prop-sketch-matr}, we prove bounds on both the residual and the solution of the sketched system for a \emph{specific} sketching matrix $\Mx{S}$ that satisfies certain \emph{structural conditions}.
 The proofs follow deterministically and do not consider the random aspect of the sketching matrix generation.
 In \cref{sec:proof-that-leverage}, we then consider that $\Mx{S}$ is drawn from a distribution over matrices $\mathcal{D}$, i.e., $\Mx{S} \sim \mathcal{D}$, and prove that the required structural conditions hold with high probability if the number of samples is large enough.
-Finally, the proof is completed by union bounding over these two properties occurring so that the bound on the residual and solution hold with high probability.
+Finally, the proof is completed by connecting these parts so that the bounds on the residual and solution hold with high probability.